pixeloven/ComfyUI-React-Extension-Template/README.md

 The easiest way to develop this extension is using Docker, which mounts the project directly into ComfyUI's custom_nodes directory:

+> **💡 Docker Setup**: This project's Docker configuration is based on [ComfyUI-Docker](https://github.com/pixeloven/ComfyUI-Docker).
+For instructions on building these images locally and contributing to this project, see the [ComfyUI-Docker documentation](https://github.com/pixeloven/ComfyUI-Docker/blob/main/docs/index.md).

 #### Prerequisites
 - Docker and Docker Compose installed
 - Node.js and npm installed (for building the React app)